-Other reasons that geranium is particularly popular among women is for its rose-like perfume.
-Geranium oil has a similar floral notes and benefits to rose essential oil (and although geranium is relatively expensive it isn’t as expensive as rose essential oil!)
+Another reason that geranium is particularly popular among women is for its rose-like perfume.
+Geranium oil has similar floral notes and benefits to rose essential oil (and although geranium is relatively expensive it isn’t as expensive as rose essential oil!)

-Geranium oil is beneficial for the treatment of digestive disorders, including diarrhoea, gastroenteritis and peptic ulcers.
-Apply using a compress or an appropriate massage blend on the abdominal area.
+Geranium oil is beneficial for the treatment of digestive disorders, including diarrhea, gastroenteritis, and peptic ulcers.
+Apply using a compressor an appropriate massage blend on the abdominal area.

 - Astringent (tightens the skin, helping the closure of wounds)

 - Tonic for the nervous system